Jazz Age: Role of women

 With women's suffrage—the right for women to vote—at its peak with the ratification of the Nineteenth Amendment on August 18, 1920, and the entrance of the free-spirited flapper, women began to take on a larger role in society and culture.
 With women now taking part in the work force after the end of the First World War there were now many more possibilities for women in terms of social life and entertainment.
 Ideas such as equality and open sexuality were very popular during the time and women seemed to capitalize on these ideas during this period.
 The 1920s saw the emergence of many famous women musicians, including Bessie Smith.
-Bessie Smith also gained attention because she was not only a great singer but also an African-American woman.
+Bessie Smith gained attention because she was not only a great singer but also an African-American woman as well as an icon in the LGBTQ+ community.
+Throughout her musical career she was unapologetically herself, expressing the struggles of the Black working class, addressing issues such as poverty, racism, and sexism alongside themes of love and female sexuality in her lyrics.
 She has grown through the ages to be one of the most well respected singers of all time and inspired later performers such as Billie Holiday.

 Lovie Austin (1887–1972) was a Chicago-based bandleader, session musician (piano), composer, singer, and arranger during the 1920s classic blues era.
 She and Lil Hardin Armstrong often are ranked as two of the best female jazz blues piano players of the period.

 Piano player Lil Hardin Armstrong was originally a member of King Oliver's band with Louis, and went on to play piano in her husband's band the Hot Five and then his next group called the Hot Seven.
 It was not until the 1930s and 1940s that many women jazz singers, such as Bessie Smith and Billie Holiday, were recognized as successful artists in the music world.
 Another famous female vocalist who attained stardom at the tail-end of the Jazz Age was Ella Fitzgerald, one of the more popular female jazz singers in the United States for more than half a century and later dubbed "The First Lady of Song".
 She worked with all the jazz greats of the era, including Chick Webb, Duke Ellington, Count Basie, and Benny Goodman.
 These women were persistent in striving to make their names known in the music industry and to lead the way for many more women artists to come.